valandro/spring-auth/README.md

 # Java Spring Data
-This project consists in a CRUD application.
+This project consists in a Authentication Service.
  ### Dependencies
  - Gradle 4.3
  - Java 10.0.2